FAQs on Studying Political Science at Bucknell

 - 4 core courses, one in each of Political Science's traditional subfields

-- 1 Political Science seminar or other seminar listed as carrying POLS credit, preferably in the senior year
+- 1 Political Science seminar or other seminar listed as carrying POLS credit, to be taken in the senior year

 - 3 additional POLS courses, minimum, in any subfield; there is no requirement or expectation that you concentrate in any of the subfields